vinnybad/choremander/README.md

 Cards auto-register when the integration loads.
 Just add them to your Lovelace dashboard - no manual resource configuration needed!

+### Adding Cards (Visual Editor)

+The easiest way to add Choremander cards:

+1. Edit your dashboard and click **Add Card**
+2. Search for the card (e.g., "choremander-child-card") or scroll to find it under "Custom"
+3. Alternatively, add a **Manual** card and enter the card type (e.g., `custom:choremander-child-card`)
+4. The card will show a configuration interface - enter `sensor.choremander_overview` in the entity field
+5. Fill in any additional options (child selection, time of day, etc.) and save

+> **Tip:** If the card shows an error after adding, click on it to open the configuration panel.
+This is normal - it just needs to be configured!

 ### YAML Mode Users

 If you use Lovelace in YAML mode, add these resources to your `configuration.yaml`: